opiter09/Fossil-Fighters-Randomizer/README.md

   the ability to randomize teams, is here but dummied out, due to problems with the very hardcoded AI files

-If you would like to see the table of new spawns, see the "ff1_digsiteOutput.txt" the randomizer generates.
+If you would like to see the table of new spawns, see the "newDigsiteSpawns.txt" the randomizer generates.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and